 Our musculoskeletal physicians are experienced in diagnosing and treating problems with muscles, bones and joints.
 They focus on helping you return to normal activity, whether sporting or occupational.
 Issues ranging from acute back pain, sprains, muscle tears and sporting injuries to longstanding spinal, joint and muscle issues, including arthritis and spinal damage can be treated.Book an initial consultation online now

 The price for X-rays and blood tests is variable.
 Your doctor will be able to advise you of the cost, depending on what you require.

 Please check with a Bupa health centre on which services they provide.

-A fee will be charged for non-attendance and when cancelling an appointment without giving 24 hours notice for Orthopaedic Physician, Physiotherapy, Osteopathy and Podiatry appointments.
+A fee will be charged for non-attendance and when cancelling an appointment without giving 24 hours notice.

 Positioned in the heart of the City of London, our centre specialises in a range of musculoskeletal treatments and diagnostics to resolve a multitude of muscle, bone and joint conditions from back pain, to pain management and sports injuries.

 Our musculoskeletal team is made up of some of the most experienced specialists in the UK, including those who work for Great Britain’s Olympic teams and a number of professional sports disciplines including rugby, football, cricket and UK Athletics.
 This means that all our specialists (and customers) benefit from the knowledge, experience and guidance of this expertise.

 All Bupa physiotherapists are musculoskeletal specialists with a minimum of five years’ experience, many with postgraduate specialist qualifications and experience in occupational health, manipulation, biomechanics and sports injuries.